rtous/drcav/mongodb/README.md

 MongoDB comes with a shell client.
 If you installed MongoDB with Docker you can execute it this way:

-	docker exec -it mongo mongo
+	docker exec -it mongo mongosh

 <!--
 	docker exec -it mongo bash